stevenelson35/stevenelson35.github.io/_posts/2024-01-02-botanical-for-life.md

 categories: ["winter vacation 2023"]
 youtubeId: 7Z0iX2YQKjc
 ---
-Our first day in Iowa consisted of going to Brueggar's Bagel, a shopping mall, the Volvo store, the Botanical Garden, and dinner at Cool Basil.
+Our first day in Iowa consisted of going to Brueggar's Bagels, a shopping mall, the Volvo store, the Botanical Garden, and dinner at Cool Basil.

 First we went to the Jordan Creek shopping mall, which is a large, successful mall that has apparently contributed to the closing of other malls in the area.